Zdravka Evtimova

 Zdravka Evtimova (Bulgarian: Здравка Евтимова) (born 24 July 1959 in Pernik, Bulgaria) is a contemporary Bulgarian writer.
 She has four short story collections and four novels published in Bulgarian.
 Her short stories have appeared in many international literary journals.
 Some of her short story collections were translated into other languages.
 As well as being an author, Zdravka works as a literary translator from English, French and German.

 Zdravka Evtimova has translated more than 25 novels by English, American and Canadian authors into Bulgarian language.
 She translates the work of Bulgarian writers into English and is a member of the Bulgarian Writers' Union and the Writers' League in UK, Yorkshire-Humberside region.
 She is a member of the Bulgarian PEN-Club.

 Books

-Short Story Collections and novels by Zdravka Evtimova published outside Bulgaria (published abroad) :
+A partial list of short story collections and novels by Zdravka Evtimova published outside Bulgaria: